anton-karlovskiy/xborg-tech-challenge/README.md

 4. After successful authentication, you'll be redirected to the Profile page
 5. Click "Edit Profile" to modify your first name and last name
 6. Click "Save Changes" to update your profile
-7. Your session will persist between visits (stored in localStorage)
+7. Your session will persist between visits (stored in HttpOnly cookies)

 ## Best Practices

 ### Authentication

   - The frontend follows the "Authenticated vs Unauthenticated App" pattern described by Kent C. Dodds, where the root auth context decides whether to render the protected tree or the public screens.
 [Authentication in React Applications](https://kentcdodds.com/blog/authentication-in-react-applications)
-  - `frontend/app/contexts/auth-context.tsx` checks for a persisted JWT in `localStorage`, defers rendering until the token state is known, and hydrates the user profile through React Query.
-  - Invalid tokens are removed eagerly and the React Query cache is cleared, keeping the rest of the UI consistent with the user's session state.
+  - **Security Best Practice**: localStorage is vulnerable to XSS attacks, and moving JWTs into HttpOnly cookies is the standard way to harden authentication in modern web apps.
+This application uses HttpOnly cookies for JWT storage, which prevents JavaScript access to tokens and significantly reduces the risk of XSS-based token theft.

 ### React + TypeScript